-The Reincarnation of James Houston Jr case was a well-documented reincarnation case, which was widely broadcast on NBC several decades ago.
+The Reincarnation of James Houston Jr. case was a well-documented reincarnation case that was widely broadcast on NBC several decades ago.
 According to its written introduction, the Reincarnation of James Houston Jr. is “the most heavily documented case of possible reincarnation ever; a child has memories of World War II that are so detailed it’s impossible he made them up.
 The case of James Leininger took the world by storm and is a compelling case for reincarnation and existence beyond our physical bodies.”
 The oral introduction of the video starts by saying that “a Louisiana boy offers incredible evidence that should satisfy both sides of the soul debate.
-His case offers proof that a soul is real, that it can be reincarnated, and that science can study it.”
+His case offers proof that a soul is real, that it can be reincarnated, and that Science can study it.”
 Furthermore, according to a researcher at the Division of Perceptual Studies at the University of Virginia Health System, “in the cases of these children’s report, if you look at the best cases, they provide evidence that at times there can be this carry-over of memories and emotions.
-The same carries over from one life and continues to another.
+The same carries over from one life and continues to another.”

-James replied, “Well, I knew you would be a good daddy when I picked you.
+James replied, “Well, I knew you would be a good daddy when I picked you.”

 Bruce, “What?????”